DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 But she meant not the grey armour itself, but rather what was under it.

 The thin silk that was covering her skin.
-It was elven battle attire - clothes which emitted faint light, which made Jeanne a [Light Knight]
+It was the elven battle attire - clothes which emitted faint light, which made Jeanne a [Light Knight]

 _I knew that it was one of the greatest treasures that got stolen from foreign gods and holds resistance against magic._

 _But I didn't really give it much thought actually._

-Angels bow and elven spirit garments.
+Angels' bow and elven spirit garments.
 These magic tools, that Jeanne had in her possession, could be used by angels and elves because they possessed magic power.
-But it made him to wonder: why human without any magic power could put them in action?
+But it made him to wonder: why could a human without any magic power put them in action?

 _TL Note:_ `そこに疑問を持つべきだった。` and line before is re-phrased.

-These were burial clothes, which shine was snatching away her life.
+These were burial clothes, whose shine was snatching away her life.

 _TL Note:_ Author uses `体力` which can be interpreted in various ways.
 I'm not exactly sure if Sazane-sensei means that it literally shortens her life or just affects her stamina.
 I suspect first... :(
+_ED Note:_ Given the development at the battle at Angel's palace, I'm pretty sure it means "life force". :(

-Even as they were just talking, it continued to snatch away her life.
+Even as they were just talking, it continued to eat away at her life force.
-If it would be the true world, Kai would do his utmost to stop her from wearing these elven spirit garments.
+If it were the true world, Kai would do his utmost to stop her from wearing these elven spirit garments.
-To not allow her to do something that would be snatching away her life.
+To not allow her to do something that would be gradually snatching away her life.

 But...
 Right now Kai had no right to stop her, who continued to fight in this cruel world.